evmos/evmos/VALIDATORS.md

 Please post on Discord channel #validators when you succeed! https://pointnetwork.io/discord (in order to see #validators channel, you should add yourself a Validator role at #roles)

 And if you have any questions, ask in #validators channel.
-This is the channel where we will sync our testnet efforts and communicate with each other about what's happening.
+This is the channel where we will sync our mainnet efforts and communicate with each other about what's happening.

 Also, check out extra documentation for validators: